 Helping you grow and market your products

-- Worked with allied organizations and the California Highway Patrol to avoid disruption in the movement of agricultural products, as the CHP extended a provision that continues current rules for securing farm goods on trucks while a federal agency finalizes new regulations.
+- Helped assure movement of agricultural products by working with other organizations and the California Highway Patrol to extend current rules for securing farm goods on trucks, while a federal agency finalizes new regulations.